Notes on the data: Hospital admissions

 Detail of analysis: Indirectly age-standardised rate per 100,000 population; and/or indirectly age-standardised ratio, based on the Australian standard.

-Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2012/13; and ABS Estimated Resident Population, average of 30 June 2012 and 2013.
+Source: Compiled by PHIDU using data from the Australian Institute of Health and Welfare, supplied on behalf of State and Territory health departments for 2014/15; and the average of the ABS Estimated Resident Population, 30 June 2014 and 2015.